PRIORITIES FOR GRANT MAKING AND AREAS OF FOCUS

 - Collaboration with other local organizations.

-- Applicant organizations showing their commitment to the program through their own financial commitment.
+- Applicant organization showing their financial commitment to the program.

-- Specific qualitative and quantitative outcomes such as how many are served and what is the impact on their lives.
+- Specific qualitative and quantitative outcomes such as numbers served and measurable impact on their lives.

 1. Programs that we have highlighted as Health and Wellness.